itaiwolf/CountryCity/README.md

-# Scattergories Game - ארץ עיר
+# Scattergories Game - Country City
-ארץ עיר is a fast-paced, multiplayer game inspired by the popular party game Scattergories.
+Country city is a fast-paced, multiplayer game inspired by the popular party game Scattergories.
 Compete with others in real-time to come up with unique words for fun categories, all starting with the same random letter.
 Perfect for a quick and competitive round with friends or strangers!

 # Features
 Multiplayer Mode: Create or join a game, and compete in real-time with other players.